-Elton John leads tributes to ‘Margaritaville’ singer Jimmy Buffett
+Joe Biden and Elton John lead tributes to ‘Margaritaville’ singer Jimmy Buffett

-Jimmy Buffett death: Elton John, Brian Wilson, Miles Teller lead tributes to legendary ‘Margaritaville’ singer
+Jimmy Buffet’s death: Joe Biden, Bill Clinton and Elton John lead tributes to ‘Margaritaville’ singer

 Singer died on Friday night ‘surrounded by his family, friends, music, and dogs’